vonhathanh/flow/README.md

 - Better text aligment
 - Add support for Ubuntu, MacOS, Iphone, Android, Windows Phone, Rasberry Pi, Andruino
 - Try other apps and compare the performance/accuracy
-- Test the voice detection accuracies
+- Test the voice detection accuracies (on-going)
 - Auto use GPU if possible
 - Auto detect RAM and choose the most optimal model size
 - Test model with math symbols